Upstart gaming studio Mountaintop starts its climb with $5.5M seed from friends and family – TechCrunch

 In the end though, it always comes down to leadership and the decisions they make.
 At Mountaintop, we’re committed to doing right by the team, always.

 The company has grown from the founding team of five now to 20.
 Although Mountaintop wasn’t intended from the start to be a pandemic-proof setup, its remote-first approach did mean that hiring during COVID didn’t mean changing how they planned for the company to work.
-Currently they have people from Epic, Blizzard, Naughty Dog, Respawn, Infinity Ward, Ubisoft, Raven, Turtle Rock, Double Fine, PopCap, and (obviously) Oculus.
+Currently they have people from Epic, Blizzard, Naughty Dog, Respawn, Infinity Ward, Ubisoft, Raven, Turtle Rock, Double Fine, PopCap and (obviously) Oculus.

 But among the team’s other priorities were diversity and inclusion.
 With 19 of the 20 people on staff men, and 18 of the 20 white, that seems to be presenting more of a challenge to them.

 “We’re just getting started, but we’re building a studio with diversity and inclusion at the core, where everyone feels like they belong.
 We have a long way to go, but we’re committed to seeing it through,” said Mitchell.
-With a target headcount of about 50, there’s a still a lot of room to grow into that promise.
+With a target headcount of about 50, there’s still a lot of room to grow into that promise.

 No indication when we’ll learn more about the game, but at the current cadence we can probably expect another tidbit of info this summer.